 Network Access authentication controls access to the network by authenticating the MAC address of each host that attempts to connect to a switch port.
 Traffic received from a specific MAC address is forwarded by the switch only if the source MAC address is successfully authenticated by a central RADIUS server.
 While authentication for a MAC address is in progress, all traffic is blocked until authentication is completed.
 Once successfully authenticated, the RADIUS server may optionally assign VLAN and QoS settings for the switch port.

 Table 55: Network Access Commands

-Command Function Mode network-access aging Enables MAC address aging GC network-access mac-filter Adds a MAC address to a filter table GC mac-authentication reauth-time Sets the time period after which a connected MAC address must be re-authenticated GC
+Command Function Mode network-access aging Enables MAC address aging GC network-access mac-filter Adds a MAC address to a filter table GC

 Table 55: Network Access Commands (Continued)